DFKI-NI/mir_robot/README.md

    sudo apt install chrony
    ```

-* set up `/etc/chrony/chrony.conf`
+* Set up `/etc/chrony/chrony.conf`.
-* make sure all old ntp configs are configured in chrony.
+* Make sure all old ntp configs are configured in chrony.
+For this, add the
-  For this add the following to your chrony.conf (the old ntp.conf part is commented out):
+  following to your chrony.conf (the old ntp.conf part is commented out):

 ```bash
 # Clients from this subnet have unlimited access, but only if